gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Save the transaction hash.
 You will be needing it in the next step.

-## 4. Get a proof of the token burn from the Creditcoin Oracle
+## 4. Submit a mint query to the USC contract

 Great, we've burned some tokens!
 But how can we prove it?
 Most cross-chain bridges rely on a _centralized_, _trusted_ approach: one service or company handles all the token burns on the _source